-using classroom data to compare different ways of travelling to and from school, discussing results and finding patterns in modes of travel (AC9M2ST01_E3) exploring and creating graphs to represent classroom data, for example, collecting data on the country of birth of each student and presenting the results as a picture graph (AC9M2ST01_E4) determining the variety of birdlife in the playground, and using a prepared table to record observations (AC9M2ST02_E1) using a software survey tool to construct a survey to collect class data; sorting and interpreting responses and considering the questions asked and whether they need to be modified to reuse the survey (AC9M2ST02_E2) observing events prior to creating a table or list to gather data and using these observations to decide on what categories to use, for example, observing students arriving at school prior to creating a table to use to collect data investigating a question about ' the different ways students get to school ' (AC9M2ST02_E3) exploring the ways Aboriginal and Torres Strait Islander Peoples observe, collect, sort and record data (AC9M2ST02_E4) using graphics tools to generate different graphs of the same data set, comparing and discussing the different representations, for example, using the graphics function of a spreadsheet to explore different representations (AC9M2ST03_E1) exploring and comparing the usefulness of different data displays, for example, using lists, tally charts and jointly creating column graphs and picture graphs to represent different types of items; describing the difference between them and saying which is easiest to interpret and why (AC9M2ST03_E2) using digital tools to create picture graphs to represent data using one-to-one correspondence, deciding on an appropriate title for the graph and considering whether the categories of data are appropriate for the context (AC9M2ST03_E3) comparing picture graphs with one-to-one column graphs of the same data, interpreting the data in each and sayin how they are the same and how they are different, for example, collecting data on the country of birth of each student and creating different pictographs to represent classroom data (AC9M2ST03_E4)
+(AC9M2ST01) using classroom data to compare different ways of travelling to and from school, discussing results and finding patterns in modes of travel (AC9M2ST01_E3) exploring and creating graphs to represent classroom data, for example, collecting data on the country of birth of each student and presenting the results as a picture graph (AC9M2ST01_E4) acquire categorical data sets through surveys, observation or experiment using digital tools to determining the variety of birdlife in the playground, and using a prepared table to record observations (AC9M2ST02_E1) assist where appropriate.
+Sort into relevant categories and using a software survey tool to construct a survey to collect class data; sorting and interpreting responses and considering the questions asked and whether they need to be modified to reuse the survey (AC9M2ST02_E2) display data for summary using lists and tables (AC9M2ST02) observing events prior to creating a table or list to gather data and using these observations to decide on what categories to use, for example, observing students arriving at school prior to creating a table to use to collect data investigating a question about 'the different ways students get to school' (AC9M2ST02_E3) exploring the ways Aboriginal and Torres Strait Islander Peoples observe, collect, sort and record data (AC9M2ST02_E4) create different graphical representations of data sets using software to assist where using graphics tools to generate different graphs of the same data set, comparing and discussing the different representations, for example, using the graphics function of a spreadsheet to explore different representations (AC9M2ST03_E1) appropriate.
+Compare the different representations, identify and describe common and distinctive features exploring and comparing the usefulness of different data displays, for example, using lists, tally charts and jointly creating column graphs and picture graphs to represent different types of items; describing the difference between them and saying which is easiest to interpret and why (AC9M2ST03_E2) (AC9M2ST03) using digital tools to create picture graphs to represent data using one-to-one correspondence, deciding on an appropriate title for the graph and considering whether the categories of data are appropriate for the context (AC9M2ST03_E3) comparing picture graphs with one-to-one column graphs of the same data, interpreting the data in each and saying how they are the same and how they are different, for example, collecting data on the country of birth of each student and creating different pictographs to represent classroom data (AC9M2ST03_E4)